ncatlab/nlab-content/pages/7/4/7/6/26747/content.md

 ## Idea

-Parametric dependent type theory is [[dependent type theory]] with [[parametricity]] (i.e. [[parametric polymorphism]]).
+Parametric dependent type theory is [[dependent type theory]] that can prove [[parametricity]] (i.e. [[parametric polymorphism]]) inside of the theory itself.

-Parametric dependent type theories are distinguished by the kind of parametricity that they have:
+Parametric dependent type theories are distinguished by the kind of internal parametricity that they have:

-* External parametricity only applies to closed types and terms, and is a meta-theoretic statement about the type theory rather than something that is provable inside the theory itself.

 * Internal parametricity is a statement provable inside the theory itself and applies to all types and terms, but contradicts classical axioms such as the [[axiom of choice]] and [[excluded middle]].

 * Modal internal parametricity is a statement also provable inside the theory itself, but only applies to types and terms guarded by a [[modal operator]].
 Unlike the usual internal parametricity, modal internal parametricity is consistent with classical axioms such as the [[axiom of choice]] and [[excluded middle]].

+There is also external parametricity, but it only applies to closed types and terms, and is a meta-theoretic statement about the type theory rather than something that is provable inside the theory itself.
+One can show that every [[polymorphic dependent type theory]] has external parametricity.

 ## Related concepts